bbelyeu/usfm-references/README.md

 ### Before committing any code

-We have a pre-commit hook which should be setup.
+We have a pre-commit hook which can be used to run linters before committing.
 You can symlink it to run before each commit by changing directory to the repo and running

 ``` bash